saawd-wold/Unit11-Subroutines/Tasks.md

 **In `maths/exponents.py`, write a function `exponentiate(x, y)` that computes $x^y$ for any $x \geq 0$ and any $y$.**

+*`exponentiate` should check whether the input `y` is an integer: This allows us to use the standard `**` operator in Python rather than the approximate function we have written ourselves!*

 We can also use this to write root functions such as the square root and $\sqrt[n]{x}$ for any $n$.
 Recall that
 $$\sqrt[n]{x} = x^{1/n}$$
 so that root functions become easy to compute with what we have so far.